Dennis’s Gleason Score 9 Contained Prostate Cancer Story

 The other thing I’d say to anybody reading or listening is sit down with your doctor and get as much of an explanation as you can.
 More importantly, grab a copy of your medical record.

-I was watching the numbers rise and at the time, the guidance was before your PSA gets to 0.2 is when you want to do something.
+I was watching the numbers rise.
+At the time, the guidance was before your PSA gets to 0.2 is when you want to do something.
 Today, that number is 0.1.

 Describe meeting the radiation oncologist